 Q: What options do I have if I do not like my brows after the procedure?

 A: Please wait at least 4 weeks before forming any final opinions about your brows.
-Please see the healing chart below.
+Please see the healing chart above.
 Your brows are going to go through a series of stages where you may not like them.
 That is the nature of the healing process.
 They can look huge, misshapen, completely uneven/asymmetrical, too dark or too light, patchy, etc. So drawing any conclusions about your brows before they have had a chance to fully heal is only going to cause you unnecessary grief.
 You as the client need to trust the process as well as what the artist has explained to you regarding what to expect.